 Differences Between One- and Two-Stage Furnaces

 One-stage furnaces have a single stage motor and operate either at full capacity or not at all.
-This means that the furnace runs constantly in order to maintain a desired level of comfort at home.
+This translates to higher energy bills because the furnace is always running in order to maintain a desired comfort level at home.

-Two-stage furnaces, on the other hand, have two stages of operation, low and high.
-During the low stage, the furnace runs at [lower|reduced} capacity in order to maintain the desired temperature more efficiently.
-When more warmth or cooling is necessary, the furnace will change over to its high stage and operate at full capacity.
+Two-stage furnaces, by comparison, have two stages of operation, low and high.
+During the low stage, the furnace runs at lower capacity in order to maintain the desired temperature more efficiently.
+When more warmth or cooling is needed, the furnace will shift to its high stage and operate at peak capacity.